Last updated on January 15th, 2023 at 10:26 am

 A few lounge chairs available for rent dot the pebble shore and the number of beachgoers is shockingly modest.
 We arrived in the early afternoon and the few people that were there were silent and mellow.
 The small number of visitors makes Mekicevica Beach a haven away from the crowds, ideal for those seeking absolute relaxation.

-Located on the less-visited north shore of Hvar Island, Veliki Pokrivenik is embellished with dramatic cliffs, a stunning pebbled beach, and even a cave!
+Located on the less-visited north shore the island, Veliki Pokrivenik is one of the Hvar Croatia beaches you won’t want to miss.
+Embellished with dramatic cliffs, a stunning pebbled beach, and even a cave, Veliki Pokrivenik is a beachgoers dream!

-This spectacular beach is literally engraved into a rocky landscape, making it one of the most beautiful beaches in Hvar.
+It is literally engraved into a rocky landscape, making it one of the most unique beaches in Hvar Croatia.

 In addition to its natural beauty, Veliki Pokrivenik beach looks out onto an uninterrupted view of the open sea.